emonhoque/show-tracker/README.md

 3. RSVP to upcoming shows
 4. Past shows are automatically moved to the Past tab
 5. Check the "Music" tab to see new music from tracked artists
+6. Visit the "Recap" page for year-end analytics and statistics

 ### PWA Installation
 - **Mobile**: Tap "Add to Home Screen" in your browser menu
 - **Desktop**: Look for the install button in your browser's address bar
-- **Features**: Once installed, scroll-to-top functionality, and native app-like experience
+- **Features**: Once installed, scroll-to-top functionality, offline capabilities, and native app-like experience

 ### Time Picker
 - Shows start at 3:00 PM and cycle through to 2:00 PM the next day